 Arizona College Preparatory has a primary objective of developing a "community of learners," dedicated to the highest standards of academics and deportment.
-As such, a distinctive uniform is a unifying factor within our school community.
+As such, distinctive attire is a unifying factor within our school community.
 It is also a visible signature of our school to the larger community, an indicator of our unity and of our pride of purpose.
-This is the most important function of a uniform: it identifies its wearer as part of a distinctive group with a distinctive purpose.
+This is the most important function of ACPHS attire: it identifies its wearer as part of a distinctive group with a distinctive purpose.
 It is a reminder to its wearer of that purpose and of one's responsibility to that group.

-Another purpose of a uniform is to reduce the attention given to appearances, and to questions of group affiliation, socio-economic status, and the like.
+Another purpose of designated attire is to reduce the attention given to appearances, and to questions of group affiliation, socio-economic status, and the like.
 We want students to attend to the ideas and character of their colleagues in school, expressed in other students' words and deeds, rather than focusing on external appearances.
 We hope to engender in students a respect for the essential dignity of others.
 Our desire is not to quash student's individuality, but to secure their commitment to a community of learners whose purpose, while at school, is scholarship and character development.

 Our students should dress their best, look their best, and do their best.
-All clothing must be clean, neat, reasonably pressed, complimentary (i.e. matching), and in properly fitting condition.
-If a student is deemed to be wearing inappropriate attire, the parent will be notified and a change of clothing may be required for attendance that day.
+All clothing must be clean, neat, reasonably pressed, complimentary (i.e., matching), and in properly fitting condition.
+If a student is deemed to be wearing inappropriate attire, the parent will be notified, and a change of clothing may be required for attendance that day.
 Decisions about the appropriateness of apparel may be referred to administration, whose judgment will be final.

-Students must stay in uniform or administrative approved attire whenever they are on campus during school hours.
-Students may only change out of uniform after school with teacher/coach permission to participate in an approved curricular or extracurricular activity that requires a change in dress.
-Approved Arizona College Preparatory attire can be purchased through Anton Sport Company, 1602 N. Scottsdale Road, Tempe, AZ 85281, (480) 968-6636, www.antonsport.com, or you can order your uniforms through Arizona College Preparatory administration.
+Students must stay in required attire or administrative approved attire whenever they are on campus during school hours.
+Students may only change out of daily attire after school with teacher/coach permission to participate in an approved curricular or extracurricular activity that requires a change in dress.
+Approved Arizona College Preparatory attire can be purchased through Anton Sport Company, 1602 N. Scottsdale Road, Tempe, AZ 85281, (480) 968-6636, www.antonsport.com, or through our school's Attire Spirit Store.